huynguy-db/arcion-docs/content/docs/references/source-prerequisites/Informix.md

 - The more the threads specified in the realtime section of the extractor configuration file (refer `conf/src/informix.yaml` in the release) the more is the number of CDC sessions replicant creates to pull logs from the source Informix database.
 For example, if there are 128 tables to be replicated and if number of realtime extractor threads is specified as 16 then replicant will divide 128 tables amongst these 16 extractor slots ( cdc sessions) each pulling CDC logs for 8 tables).
 This will help replicant to consume the logs aggressively by maximizing the available bandwidth of log consumption.

-- Once Blitzz replicant has been started and it finishes snapshot and enters realtime mode, it is possible to monitor the consumption rate in different ways as described below
+- Once Arcion replicant has been started and it finishes snapshot and enters realtime mode, it is possible to monitor the consumption rate in different ways as described below

   - Replicant has an in-built heartbeat mechanism by which replicant can precisely figure out how much is the replication lag at any point.
-For example, if an `INSERT`/`UPDATE`/`DELETE` operation was executed on the source Informix server at time X and it was applied to the target database by Blitzz replicant at time X + 25 then replicant computes this replication lag as 25 seconds and shows it up on the dashboard.
+For example, if an `INSERT`/`UPDATE`/`DELETE` operation was executed on the source Informix server at time X and it was applied to the target database by Arcion replicant at time X + 25 then replicant computes this replication lag as 25 seconds and shows it up on the dashboard.

     Replicant continuously computes and updates the replication lag value in real time and displays it on the Replicant dashboard.
 It is a true reliable metric to understand how much Replicant is lagging behind from the source system in terms of elapsed time.
-  - On Informix server, it is possible to continuously monitor how fast Blitzz Replicant is consuming the CDC logs buffers.
+  - On Informix server, it is possible to continuously monitor how fast Arcion Replicant is consuming the CDC logs buffers.
 To do so, use the following command:

     ```shell
     [informix@62881888bf5b informix]$ onstat -g cdc bufm